solana-foundation/developer-content/docs/advanced/confirmation.md

 ### Other blockchains

-Solana's approach of prevent double processing is quite different from other blockchains.
+Solana's approach to prevent double processing is quite different from other blockchains.
 For example, Ethereum tracks a counter (nonce) for each transaction sender and will only process transactions that use the next valid nonce.